flashlight/text/bindings/python/README.md

         trie.smear(SmearingMode.MAX) # propagate word score to each spelling node to have some lm proxy score in each node.
 ```

-Now we can run lexicon-based decoder:
+Finally, we can run lexicon-based decoder:

 ```python
     import numpy